 Melons are low in calories and have a high water content, which makes them great for weight control.

-However, watermelon does have a high GI, so portion control is important (48).
+While melons contain a lot of water, which can support weight loss, watermelon has a high GI, so portion control is important (41).

 Melons can be enjoyed fresh, cubed, or balled to liven up a fruit salad.
 They’re also easily blended into fruit smoothies or frozen into fruit popsicles.